2 - Medical

 Prevention

-- Be careful when handling fishhooks.
+- Be careful when handling fishhooks, especially lures with multiple treble hooks.

 Fractures